DNC Rule Could Bar A Bernie Sanders 2020 Presidential Bid

 “We just came off a devastating presidential loss in 2016.
 It would seem to me the actual impetus would be to expand the Democratic party.
 I just for the life of me don’t see any motivation for this beyond personal spite,” 2016 Sanders Senior Advisor Mark Longabaugh said in the article.

-According to the article, despite calling himself an Independent, Sanders has also labeled himself as a “Democratic Socialist” and regularly caucuses with the Democrats.
+According to the article, despite calling himself an independent, Sanders has also labeled himself as a “Democratic Socialist” and regularly caucuses with the Democrats.

 The Vermont senator filled rallies and campaign events, many on college campuses, with a message of providing universal healthcare and free college tuition while railing against wealthy Americans and condemning income inequality.